PixelScream/ModularVariableCheck/README.md

 - In the inspector assign the desired Modular Variable Object to the component and you're all done

 # Future developments
-This is a just a simple implimentation of the idea.
+This is a just a simple implementation of the idea.
 - A full version would include support for more data types than just bool and float
 - A project wide baker that would automate baking + check at build time